 Try these exercises several times per day.
 Discontinue any exercise if it worsens your symptoms.
 Also try to avoid the motions that irritate your symptoms, such as forward bending or stooping.
 Instead, use your knee to bend to the floor or engage your abs and hinge at your waist instead of stoop.

 The good news is that exercise is the most effective way to treat back pain.
-In addition to the above exercises, make sure you maintain a healthy weight and take a lot of walks to relieve your symptoms.
-If you continue to have symptoms that last more than a week, make sure to consult with your doctor or Atlantic Physical Therapy physical therapist for a customized treatment plan.
+Plus, the above exercises, make sure you maintain a healthy weight.
+Another good tip is to take a lot of walks to relieve your symptoms.
+If your symptoms last more than a week, make sure to consult with your doctor or Atlantic Physical Therapy physical therapist for a customized treatment plan.

 If Forward Bending Relieves Your Symptoms, Read This:

 If forward bending relieves your symptoms, your physical therapist might recommend exercises that decrease the arch in your low back also known as your lumbar lordosis.
 These are a few of the most effective exercises given by physical therapists if forward flexing your spine relieves your pain:

 Posterior Pelvic Tilt: Lie on your back with your knees bent and your feet on the floor.
 Slowly bring draw your belly button towards your spine and flatten your back against the ground, taking away the natural arch in your spine.
 Hold for 5-10 seconds and repeat 30 times.